liuzheng1990/ESP8266_Arduino-SerialCli/README.md

   // You can do something depending on the return value, or simply ignore.
 }
 ```
-Here are the steps.
+Step-by-step explanations:

 1. Include the library.
 See the last section.
 2. Define a global "Neutrino" object. `Neutrino neu = Neutrino();`
 3. Define your task functions.
 Each function should take no arguments and return an `uint8_t` number to indicate an exit status.
 If you are not using the returned number, simply `return 0;`.
 4. In the `setup` function, call the `add_command` to register each task function to a command name.
 You can choose any command name you like.
 The second arument of `add_command` is the function name you want to bind to the command name.
-5. After you initialized the `Serial` (i.e., after you called `Serial.begin(<some_baudrate>);`) you can call `neu.print_help_info();` to print an automatically generated help message, listing all commands you have registered.
+5. After you initialize the `Serial` (i.e., after you call `Serial.begin(<some_baudrate>);`) you can call `neu.print_help_info();` to print an automatically generated help message, listing all commands you have registered.
 You may notice the `_help` command.
-You didn't register it.
+You didn't register this command.
 The library registered it so that when you want to see this help message later on, you can just send `_help` command in the Serial monitor to review what are available commands.
+(If you want to define your own customized help command, please use `help` instead of `_help`.
 6. Anywhere in your codes, when you receive the command name from Serial, you can pass it to the `neu.parse_command` method.
 This method will check whether the command name is properly registered, and run it if it is.
 It will return the same number returned by the task function, so if you like, you can store the return value into a `uint8_t` variable and do whatever you like with it.

 That's it!
 Define a Neutrino object -> define your task function -> register your task (add_command) -> call it by `parse_command`.